laravel/docs/cashier-paddle.md

     $updateUrl = $user->subscription('default')->updateUrl();

-After that you can display the url in the UI and allow the user to use the Paddle widget to update its payment information:
+After that you can display the URL in the UI and allow the user to use the Paddle widget to update its payment information:

     <x-paddle-button :url="$updateUrl" class="w-8 h-4">
         Update Card